Foundation Diet and Health

 Values are too small to be relevant.

-To the questions What is malt syrup, what is malt extract and what is barley malt extract? or Is barley malt vegan? and Is barley malt extract vegan? : Malt syrup is vegan, namely a malty-tasting, viscous, mostly yellowish to brownish syrup with a typical taste reminiscent of caramel.
-Extract from grain malt, i.e. malt extract, is just another word for malt syrup.
-Malt syrup is used not only in baking, but also as a spread, as a sweetener or for making sweets.
-Barley malt extract comes from barley malt, which contains much more starch than sugar: the starch is mostly converted into sugar during the entire extract process.
-Barley malt or rye malt etc. must nevertheless be distinguished from malt sugar .
+Malt syrup is vegan, but due to the kilning and other processing, it is not raw in the sense of raw food.
+It is a malty-tasting, viscous, mostly yellowish to brownish syrup with a typical taste reminiscent of caramel.
+Extract from grain malt or malt extract are just other names for malt syrup.
+In addition to baking, malt syrup is also used as a spread, as a sweetener or for making sweets.
+Barley malt extract comes from barley malt, which contains much more starch than sugar: the starch is converted into a sugar extract during the malting process of grain.
+Barley malt or rye malt etc. must nevertheless be distinguished from malt sugar.

 The dried powder form of malt extract is usually used as a baking agent.
 In bread and baked goods, the powder improves the baking, crumb and crust properties.
 The aroma of the baked goods is mainly created by the effect of heat, i.e. by caramelization and the parallel Maillard reaction (non-enzymatic browning).
 Barley malt is also used in the production of beer and whiskey (whisky) and is also used to make malt coffee (barley coffee).

 What can you use as a substitute for baking malt?
-If you use liquid barley malt (vegan) in recipes, you can replace it 1:1 with honey.
+If you use liquid malt in recipes, you can replace it 1:1 with honey.
+Baking malt is particularly beneficial for yeast when baking, as it increases its activity.
+If you don't use baking malt, the process is a little slower.
+You can speed up the process with any other sugar.

-Due to the Maillard reaction, which creates critical amounts of acrylamide at temperatures of 170 to 190 °C, we are not giving a recipe tip here, even though the product is available vegan or organic.
-In addition, we cannot recommend malt syrup as a healthy sugar alternative, even if the barley malt syrup is organic.
-Read more about this below - in the chapter on the barley malt extract ingredients, its effects and dangers.
+Due to the Maillard reaction, which creates critical amounts of acrylamide at temperatures of 170 to 190 °C, we are not including a recipe tip here.
+In addition, we cannot recommend malt syrup as a healthy sugar alternative, even if barley malt syrup contains more vitamins and secondary ingredients than household sugar.
+Read more about this in the following chapters.

 Not only vegans or vegetarians should read this: